FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## Operation

-Having described the format and contents of NAIs in the eap.arpa realm to define the EAP Provisioning Identifier (EPI), we now describe how those EPIs are used by EAP peers and EAP peers to signal provisioning information
+Having described the format and contents of NAIs in the eap.arpa realm to define the EPI, we now describe how those EPIs are used by EAP peers and EAP peers to signal provisioning information